-This is my live blog covering new developments in the area of Somatostatin Analogues and delivery systems.
+This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

 Somatostatin Analogues – New Delivery Methods in the Pipeline

 New delivery system for Octreotide LAR – “Q-Octreotide” (MDT201)

 Updated 14 Dec 2017.
 Midatech Pharma has reported good results from a pre-clinical study of Q-Octreotide, its treatment for the side effects of Neuroendocrine tumours.
 The company’s speciality is drug delivery systems and MTD201 (Q-Octreotide) is a sustained release version of Octreotide designed to treat the incapacitating symptoms of metastatic Neuroendocrine Tumours, such as severe diarrhea and flushing.
 Q-Octreotide compared favourably with the standard Octreotide product and current market leader Sandostatin for acromegaly and carcinoid syndrome.

 Apparently, the delivery method (see picture) is smaller, faster, easier.
 This project is expected to commence a Pilot study to compare the pharmacokinetics of Q-Octreotide versus Sandostatin LAR in humans mid-2017, followed by potential regulatory filings in 2018/19 and possible market approvals in the United States and the European Union thereafter.
 More to follow when known but in the meantime, please see a useful Video about Q-Octreotide.
 Apologies for the use of the out of date term ‘carcinoid‘.